-Jim Parsons is the President of The Brinson Foundation, a private family foundation based in Chicago which supports education and scientific research programs.
-Jim is a past chair of the Board of Directors of Forefront (formerly Donors Forum), where he continues to serve on the Development, Membership & Communications and Policy Committees.
-Jim is a member the Board of the Directors of the National Center for Family Philanthropy and the Board of Trustees of the Chicago Architecture Foundation.
-He also chairs the Board of Advisors of the Morton Arboretum and serves on the Leadership Council of the Chicago Public Education Fund and the Illinois Attorney General’s Charitable Advisory Council.
-He previously served on the Board of Trustees of Denison University and is a life trustee and former Board chair of The Community House, a social services agency located in west suburban Chicago.
+Jim Parsons currently serves as Senior Advisor to The Brinson Foundation, a private family foundation based in Chicago which supports education and scientific research programs.
+Jim was President of the Foundation from 2004 to 2019.
+Jim is a member the Board of the Directors of the National Center for Family Philanthropy; the Board of Trustees of the Chicago Architecture Foundation; the Board of Advisors of the Morton Arboretum, which he chairs; and the Board of Directors of the Partnership for College Completion.
+He is a past chair of the Board of Directors of Forefront (formerly Donors Forum) and previously served on the Board of Trustees of Denison University and the Board of Directors of King-Bruwaert House, a continuous care retirement community.
+He is a life trustee and former Board chair of The Community House, a social services agency located in west suburban Chicago.
 Prior to his career in philanthropy, Jim practiced law at the Chicago law firm of Gardner, Carton & Douglas (now Drinker, Biddle & Reath) where he also served as Managing Partner.
 Jim received his law degree from The University of Chicago and his undergraduate degree from Denison University.